Test in production without watermarks.

 Shared Sub Main()

-' Specify the pdf path
+' Specify the path to the PDF file

 Dim pdfFilePath As String = "output.pdf"

-' Open the PDF document
+' Open the PDF document in import mode

 Dim document As PdfDocument = PdfReader.Open(pdfFilePath, PdfDocumentOpenMode.Import)